astroMGMG/kepler_ttv/transit_fitting/README.md

 Chose binary because during profiling, a lot of time was being spent in file i/o.
 Binary is orders of magnitude faster than CSV.

-#<!push>
+#<push!>

-Instantiating arrays and using !Push was much faster than creating empty arrays and using !append.
+Instantiating arrays and using push! was much faster than creating empty arrays and concatenating into them.

 #Parallelization